 It is very common to hear the terms “for profit” or “nonprofit” thrown around casually.
 You might hear it on a commercial break, on the news, by a politician, or even a college recruiter.
 While they seem easy enough to understand just by the name… what exactly is a nonprofit?

 Often when we think of nonprofits we think of the big organizations we all know and have seen advertisements for — which are great!
 Bigger nonprofits often work globally to reach millions of people.
 They also have a wide variety of jobs staffed such as lawyers and lobbyists who work with smaller nonprofits to help execute government lobbying.
 Smaller nonprofits don’t always get the attention they might need for their grassroots initiatives.
-Often smaller nonprofits will work with their local communities to affect chang at home — think of your local no kill animal rescue.
+Often smaller nonprofits will work with their local communities to affect change at home — think of your local no-kill animal rescue.

 Whether you support large or small nonprofit organizations, they can be a great way to get involved in giving back.
 You can donate, work, volunteer, and visit local nonprofits to help further causes you believe in.
 There are tons of ways to help your community and nonprofits are often a great place to start.

 Have a fun idea that could help?

 You might have a unique way you can help a local nonprofit!

 While living in LA, I organized Bunny Drawing Nights at Bunny Luv Rabbit Resource Center.
 We would open the doors to the rabbit shelter for all local artists to come and draw, raising money by charging a cover fee at the door.
 This would raise funds for bunnies in need and provide life drawing hours to artists interesting in getting some hands on lagamorph drawing experience.
 The bunnies also loved it, because they got tons of attention and ate a few sketchbook pages.
 See more across the web at #BunnyLuvArtNight.

 Here are some awesome nonprofits that I follow and support: